Photo by Innerbody Research

 It can be difficult to know which of the company’s vast array of products you should take, so they offer a short quiz about your lifestyle and cognitive performance.
 After the quiz, an algorithm will identify yours as one of 16 brain types.
 The site then lets you shop by your brain type to see only the supplements that would provide you with the biggest potential benefit.
 It’s more comprehensive and less prescriptive than Thesis’ quiz, which is better for people who want a more hands-on approach to their supplement journey.

-BrainMD’s prices vary widely depending on their ingredient lists (as do the products’ efficacy).
+BrainMD’s prices vary widely depending on their ingredient lists (as do the products’ potential efficacy).
 Subscribing is a good way to save, as you’ll take 15% off your order, but the company’s supplements are a bit expensive for what they offer.
-They aren’t as high-priced as TruBrain’s Clockwise or Qualia Mind, but they also don’t generally have the same first-time saving discounts.
-Instead, you can bundle both subscription and bulk deals for extra savings, like Focus Factor.
+They aren’t as high-priced as some other nootropics, like Qualia Mind, but they also don’t generally have the same first-time saving discounts.
+Instead, you can bundle both subscription and bulk deals for extra savings.

 Here’s a look at a few of their most popular supplements: